New Mexico Diminished Value Claims

 Statute of Limitations

-New Mexico allows three years from the date of the accident to pursue a diminished value claim.
+New Mexico allows four years from the date of the accident to pursue a diminished value claim.

 02